pombreda/getpaid/products/PloneGetPaid/readme.txt

-GetPaid for Plone
+**GetPaid for Plone**

-Product Description: Version 0.1.1
+*Product Description: Version 0.3 (Red Ochre Release)*

 Congratulations - you have installed GetPaid for Plone!
-GetPaid provides you basic commerce functionality (donations, shopping cart, checkout) out of the box while providing a flexible framework for creating custom ecommerce applications.
+GetPaid provides you basic commerce functionality (donations, shopping cart, checkout) and order management out of the box while providing a flexible framework for creating custom ecommerce applications.

 You can find more information about this project at

 - "www.plonegetpaid.com":http://www.plonegetpaid.com (public web site, general information, sponsorship opportunities, blog)

 - "Google Code":http://code.google.com/p/getpaid (issue tracker, wiki, browse and checkout source code)

 - "Plone Products":http://plone.org/products/getpaid (release plans, official documentation, release code tarballs)

 How to Start Using GetPaid:

   GetPaid allows you to make any existing content in your site "buyable" (ie can be added to a cart and then purchased in the checkout).
+For a full explanation of setting up GetPaid, please see "GetPaid Setup":http://plone.org/products/getpaid/documentation/tutorial/setting-up-getpaid .
+The following is an abbreviated version of how to get started (bare essentials).

  - Install:  From the Plone Quick Installer, install PloneGetPaid.
 This will also add other tools that GetPaid needs.